teomormi/Data-Mining-FinalExam-ITU/README.md

 # Exam Files for Data Mining Course at IT University of Copenhagen - AY 2023-2024

 This folder contains files related to the Data Mining exam.
-The materials included here are intended for reference and use for the exam.
+The materials included here are intended for reference and use for the exam. \
+You can find the original enterprise repository here: https://github.itu.dk/matmo/DataMining2023

 ## Authors
 - Stefano Baroni (steba@itu.dk)